Housing Selection Process

 Can students change their room assignment before the fall term?

-Students wishing to change their room assignment before the beginning of the fall semester should make an appointment with the Senior Associate Director for Housing and Residence Life to discuss housing options.
+Students wishing to change their room assignment before the beginning of the fall semester should make an appointment with the Housing Operations Staff to discuss housing options.

 Can students stay on campus during vacation breaks?

 The residence halls officially close during all break periods.
 However, a limited amount of rooms are likely to remain open during the Thanksgiving and spring breaks for those students with extenuating circumstances.

 Students seeking vacation break housing must submit an application for consideration and may be required to relocate during these periods and work at least two desk shifts.
 Vacation housing is not covered in the Housing Contract, therefore, a nominal fee is charged for housing during vacation periods, and meals will not be provided over the break periods.